A secure home with a security system for a monthly cost comparison.

 Professional monitoring is the classic, full-service approach to security.
 When an alarm is triggered, a signal is sent to a central station where trained staff assess the situation and dispatch emergency services if needed.
 This direct line to help is why it’s often considered the most reliable option.
 You’re paying for peace of mind, knowing someone is always ready to respond, whether you’re at home, at work, or on vacation.
 Monthly fees for this service typically range from $29 to $60, covering the constant readiness of the monitoring center.
 At American Alarm, we provide 24/7 monitoring to ensure your Atlanta home or business is always protected.

-How Self-Monitoring Can Save You Money
+How You Can Save with Self-Monitoring

 If you’re looking to cut down on monthly expenses, self-monitoring is an attractive alternative.
 With this setup, you are the monitoring center.
 When a sensor is tripped, you receive an alert directly on your smartphone.
 From there, it’s up to you to check your cameras and decide whether to call the police or fire department.
 The biggest advantage here is the cost savings—many self-monitored systems have no monthly fees at all, especially if your cameras store video footage locally.
 While it’s certainly cheaper, the trade-off is that you carry all the responsibility.
 If you miss an alert because you’re in a meeting or on a flight, there’s no backup.